Changes in British English pronunciation during the twentieth century

 fairly markedly in other ways suggest the influence of some region of

 Great Britain.
-The new edition of 1997 abandoned the diphthongal
+The new edition of EPD in 1997 abandoned the diphthongal

-distributional changes it can no longer be said that GB /r/ occurs only
+distributional change related to vowel incidence it could no longer be said that GB /r/ occurred only

 works of Daniel Jones like barrel